 Have you ever wondered how our shirts light up?
-The technology behind our illuminated shirts is called “electroluminescence” or EL.
+The technology behind our illuminated t-shirts is called “electroluminescence” or EL.
+These thin panels are the same technology in the dashboard of your car in the speedometer.
 Don’t get overwhelmed, it’s a lot less scarier than it sounds.

 EL devices are lamps, but not in the traditional sense.
 Incandescent light bulbs found in your ordinary house lamp creates light through heating a filament.
 EL, on the other hand, uses phosphorescent materials that glow when exposed to a small electrical current.
 In layman’s terms, when connected to a power source, EL releases energy in the form of photons or visible light.

 EL lamps use low power to give off a soft light without any glare.
 EL is typically used in a film form and is very thin, similar to paper or ribbons, producing a wide range of different colors.
 EL is commonly used in information displays, automobile panels, and night lights.
 Take a look on your dashboard the next time you turn your headlights on: that is electroluminescence.